Journalit

 Back up settings before major changes

-Export settings before restructuring templates, custom fields, or sync-related configuration.
+Export settings before restructuring layouts, custom fields, or sync-related configuration.

 Bottom line